tyomaiva/first-rust-course/src/enums.md

 }
 ```
 + It has a set of batteries very similar to `Option`
++ If a function returns a `Result` and the caller ignores the returned value, the compiler gives a warning
 + It is very popular to use the `?` syntactic sugar to propagate errors in an elegant way:
 ```rust,editable
 fn problematic_function() -> Result<u8, ()> {